 Note For our FENBENDAZOLE-based FENBENCUR™ item, see here.

 FLUBENCUR™ capsules each contain 38mg (99.2% purity) Flubendazole (FLB), Curcumin Longa, Berberine, Green Tea Extract, Quercetin, Ginger Extract & Black Pepper.
-The 4 capsule (every-other-day) dosage takes it’s cue’s from a 2019 Flubendazole study on mice colon tumors at Wenzhou Medical University, China and includes some supportive co-factors listed above which increase ER Stress / Free Radicals (ROS) and may inhibit DHFR within the cells.
+The 4 capsule (every-other-day) dosage of a total of 150mg Flubendazole takes it’s cue’s from a 2019 Flubendazole study on mice colon tumors at Wenzhou Medical University, China and includes some supportive co-factors listed above which increase ER Stress / Free Radicals (ROS) and may inhibit DHFR within the cells.
 Inhibiting DHFR has an Anti-folate effect similar to using 5FU which was found to enhance the anti-tumor effects of Flubendazole in the 2019 study.

 It is suggested that capsules are taken every other day as per the study above, this ‘pulsing’ is believed to exert maximum stress on tumors.